Yni-Viar/heirloom/.github/README.md

 <p align="center"><img src="screenshot.png" width=728></p>

-This fork of [microsoft/winfile](https://github.com/microsoft/winfile) adds the following:
+This fork of [microsoft/winfile](https://github.com/microsoft/winfile) changes the following:

 - High-DPI support.
+- Removed features that are irrelevant in the modern world.

 ## License